becodeorg/free2code/2.CSS/3.POSITIONING/readme.md

 ## Borders

 Now the next property of the box model is the Border.
 By default, most elements have a transparent border.
-If you would like to assign a border to your element, you would have to follow this CSS syntax: Specify the width of the border, then which type of border it should have, and last its color.
+If you would like to assign a border to your element, you would have to follow this CSS syntax: Specify the width of the border, then which type of border it should have, and last its colour.

 Let's add a border to our previous padding example!